 Best practices for protecting Mobile Payment information you should master.

 Download Only Trustworthy Apps

 Download mobile apps only from official app stores.
 Ensure that phone settings are set to prevent app downloads from unofficial stores.

 Only Use a Safe, Trusted Payment Platform

 If you’re going to add your payment information in your phone, use the software that came with your phone or a trusted payment provider.
 Reputable mobile payment platforms don’t store your actual credit card detail, which can ensure private data and transactions are secure when using mobile apps.

 Avoid making mobile payments over public Wi-Fi

 Public Wi-Fi is always dangerous.
 Anytime you send data over an unencrypted network, it’s possible for hackers to spy on that data.
-If you’re setting up a mobile wallet or even using your wallet while connected to Wi-Fi, it’s possible for hackers to access your phone and the cards you’ve stored.
+If you set up a mobile wallet, or even use a wallet while connected to Wi-Fi, hackers may gain access to your phone and stored cards.

 Avoid this risk by avoiding entering any personal information on your phone while on public Wi-Fi.
 Or, use a VPN when connecting to unsecured networks.